We proudly present a new gallery focusing on the YAK project, an ultra-modern home by Ayutt and Associates Design.

 The upper level hallway continues the rich wood flooring.
 In the distance, we see the immense, two story open living room with shelves high enough to require a built-in ladder.

-Peering through the large walk-in closet, featuring glass-panel storage, we see the master bath, decked out in white marble.
+Peering through the large walk-in closet, featuring glass-panel storage, we see the primary bath, decked out in white marble.

 Returning to the lower level, we see the glass hallway panels in fully open position, allowing for cross ventilation throughout the home.